LippertComponents/Blend/README.md

 3. If you want to customize the content on export write a [plugin](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/plugins), these event are available:

+ - OnBlendBeforeSave
-    - OnBlendResourceBeforeSave
+ - OnBlendAfterSave
-    - OnBlendResourceAfterSave
+ - OnBlendSeed
-    - OnBlendSeedResource
+ - OnBlendLoadRelatedData

 ## Road map